syncfusion-content/maui-docs/MAUI/Chat/Styles.md

 ### Set gradient background

-You can set the gradient view as a background for a chat by setting the `SfChat.Background` property as `Color.Transparent` and adding the gradient view below the `SfChat` control.
+You can set the gradient view as a background for a chat by setting the `SfChat.Background` property to the gradient colors.
 However, if you want the gradient view to be applied to the message input view area, also, set the background color of the message input view as transparent as shown in the below code sample.

 {% tabs %}
-{% highlight xaml %}
+{% highlight xaml hl_lines="29 30" %}

     <?xml version="1.0" encoding="utf-8" ?>
     <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"